SkylerThaCreator/platformer-tutorial/01_window_Xnite/README.md

     def __init__(self):
         super().__init__(WINDOW_WIDTH, WINDOW_HEIGHT, WINDOW_TITLE)

-        # checks if on pc, and tries to use window icon in window, but let's it slide if it doesn't work
+        # checks if on pc, and tries to use window icon in window, but let's it slide if it doesn't work out
         if os.path.exists(WINDOW_ICON_PATH):
             try:
                 self.set_icon(pyglet.image.load(WINDOW_ICON_PATH))